wearebraid/vueformulate.com/docs/guide/forms/index.md

 The `FormulateForm` will actively collect all the values from the `FormulateInput` fields it is wrapping, and use the `name` prop of each as the property name in the object.
-Let’s make a registration form as an example:
+You can read and write to form values using `v-model` just as you would on an input.
+Let’s make a registration form as an
+example:

 <demo-form-2 />